 As a result of research efforts to date under the agreement, we hold a worldwide exclusive license under our license agreement with TUM to multiple patents and patent applications.
 In the United States, we hold an exclusive license to an issued U.S. patent No. 8,598,317 for the composition of matter of mutein of human tear lipocalin binding to the extracellular region of the T-cell co-receptor CD4 with detectable affinity, which patent will expire in 2027 (subject to a patent term adjustment period which is expected to be at least 742 days), as well as to its counterpart in the European Union.
 We also hold an exclusive license to an issued U.S. patent No. 8,420,051 directed to library of hNGAL scaffold of certain consensus sequence, which patent is expected to expire in 2029 (subject to a patent term adjustment period of 109 days), as well as to its counterparts in the European Union and in a number of foreign jurisdictions.
+Moreover, we hold an exclusive license to an issued U.S. patent No. 8,987,415 claiming isolated crystalline form of monomeric bacterial lipocalin.
 We bear the costs of filing, prosecution and maintenance of patents assigned or licensed to us under the agreement.

-As consideration for the assignments and licenses we are obliged to pay to TUM milestone payments on development of our proprietary products claimed by patents assigned or licensed to us by TUM.
+As consideration for the assignments and licenses, we are obliged to pay to TUM milestone payments on development of our proprietary products claimed by patents assigned or licensed to us by TUM.
+For each of such proprietary products developed by us, we could be required to pay up to an aggregate of €175,000 (\$211,768) in milestone payments to TUM under the agreement.

 We also are obliged to pay low single digit royalties, including annual minimum royalties, on sales of such products.
-Should we grant licenses or sublicenses to those patents to third parties, we are obliged to share a percentage or resulting revenue with TUM.
+Should we grant licenses or sublicenses to those patents to third parties, we are obliged to share a percentage of resulting revenue with TUM, which percentage of resulting revenue is creditable against our annual license payments to TUM.
 Our payment obligations are reduced by our proportionate contribution to a joint invention.
 Payment obligations terminate on expiration or annulment of the last patent covered by the agreement.